Autism & Related Conditions Fellowship

 The fellow will be exposed to various aspects of clinical research work.
 This is achieved via participation in the following activities:

-Review of autism literature: The fellow will be provided with a series of readings in the area of autism and related conditions, primary in areas of diagnostic assessment, intervention, and policy.
+The fellow will be provided with a series of readings on autism and related conditions, primarily in areas of diagnostic assessment, intervention, and policy.

-Study coordination: The fellow will collaborate with Drs.
-Esler and Hudock in ongoing research projects evaluating treatment groups for autism, conducting telehealth intervention and consultation, following the needs of individuals with fragile X syndrome, and estimating autism prevalence.
+The fellow will collaborate with Drs.
+Esler and Hudock in ongoing research projects evaluating treatment groups for autism, conducting telehealth intervention and consultation, following the needs of individuals with fragile X syndrome, and/or estimating autism prevalence.
 In addition, opportunities are also available for the fellow to access our clinic database, which includes diagnostic assessment measures and information, to develop manuscripts.

 The fellow will be required to participate in monthly clinician group meetings where cases and issues related to autism are discussed, as well as biweekly staff meetings.
-Optional didactics available to the fellow include Pediatric Grand Rounds and seminars through the Center for Neurobehavioral Development (CNBD) and the Masonic Institute for the Developing Brain (MIDB).
+The fellow also will be required to participate in monthly Global Autism Interactive Network (GAIN) webinars, including watching and submitting codes for videos (the fellowship covers the costs).
+Optional didactics available to the fellow include Pediatric Grand Rounds and seminars through the Masonic Institute for the Developing Brain (MIDB).

 The fellow will be expected to participate in a community-based advocacy or policy group for autism or a related condition (e.g., EIDBI advisory group, Autism Society of MN, Fragile X Consumer Support Network).